hexinduction/exploding-collage/README.md

-This is an exercise inspired by...
+This is an exercise inspired  Codropsss.

+Parallax to follow.